Generation Cancellation: Music video

 Along with the song's release, a music video was released on Little Big's YouTube channel.
 The video makes references to major political leaders portrayed by David Alan Graf and Sam H. Clauder II; and shows the destruction brought by the Russian army.
 In the video, the video first shows an evil political figure, who is kept alive with an IV tube filled with crude oil, using soldiers (Howard Campbell, Andriy Zozulya, Qi Gu and George De Sclar) as chess pieces for the invasion, and giving a child (Ivan Logut) a hot dog with a missile.
 Later, a news anchorman (Christopher Matthew Spencer) is shown broadcasting with the graphic "FAKE NEWS".
-The camera is then moved to shown the anchorman sitting a toilet, to show that they are "full of shit".
+The camera is then moved to show the anchorman sitting a toilet, to show that they are "full of shit".
 In the last scene, a security guard (Neil Stephens), shown as a priest of the Russian orthodox church, is shown "blessing" someone (Jordan Reed) with a cross made of a baton.